-It is an important medicinal plant in Ayurveda as it helps to improve the brain function and slows down aging.
+It is an important medicinal plant in Ayurveda as it may help to improve brain function and slows down aging.

 Plant Type: Herbal Creeper